Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 \subsection{Existing methods and rare effects}

-The most popular methods for discovering differences or excessive risk in survival data are arguably based on averaging some observed quantities across all event times as in the LR test mentioned earlier and its non-homogenous weighted versions \cite{mantel1966evaluation,peto1972asymptotically,gill1980censoring,harrington1982class,pepe1991weighted,galili2021stability}.
-Therefore, it may be the case that intervals of excessive or reduced risk occur in the data but these are so rare that they go undetected by these averaging-based approaches -- even if the effect's direction is coherence in all non-null intervals which is the typical situation that we address here.
+The most popular methods for discovering differences or excessive risk in survival data are based on averaging some observed quantities across all event times as in the log-rank test mentioned earlier and its generalizations \citep{mantel1966evaluation,peto1972asymptotically,gill1980censoring,harrington1982class,pepe1991weighted,galili2021stability,liu2022log,bardo2023methods}.
+Therefore, it may be the case that intervals of excessive or reduced hazard exist in the data, but these are so rare that they go undetected by these averaging-based approaches -- even if the effect's direction is the same in all non-null intervals which is the typical situation that we address here.
 More specifically, weighted versions of the log-rank test can be useful against non-proportional hazard alternatives only when the hazard pattern is known in advance; see the additional discussion and references in \cite{yang2010improved} and \cite{chauvel2014tests}.
-Selecting the weights from the data may improve the power against non-proportional hazard alternatives under certain hazard difference functions models \cite{yang2010improved,chauvel2014tests}, but such adaptive selection necessarily results in some loss of power when this function cannot be estimated reliably as in our case of very sparse and weak differences; see a related discussion in the context of the Gaussian sequence model in \cite{jin2003detecting}.
-If an excessive or reduced hazard occurred in a certain interval, it may still be individually \emph{weak} so that the global effect is generally undetectable in a Bonferroni analysis involving the significance of individual time intervals \cite{jin2016rare}.
-For the same reasons, methods based on the maximum of several standardized tests are also ineffective in general (again, unless the hazard pattern is prescribed) \cite{breslow1984two,self1991adaptive,fleming1987supremum,fleming2013counting}.
-In contrast, we propose in this work to combine signals from individual time intervals using Higher Criticism, which is reputed to be effective in detecting rare and individually weak effects \cite{donoho2015special}.
+Selecting the weights from the data may improve the power against non-proportional hazard alternatives under certain hazard difference models \citep{yang2010improved,chauvel2014tests}, but such adaptive selection necessarily results in loss of power when this function cannot be estimated reliably as in our case of very rare and weak differences.
+This limitation is well-understood in the context of the Gaussian sequence model \citep{jin2003detecting}.
+Additionally, if the hazard in a certain interval differs between the groups, this difference may still be \emph{weak} in the sense that the global effect is undetectable in a Bonferroni analysis involving the significance of individual time intervals \citep{jin2016rare}.
+For the same reasons, methods based on the maximum of several standardized tests are also ineffective in general (again, unless the hazard pattern is known beforehand) \citep{breslow1984two,self1991adaptive,fleming1987supremum,fleming2013counting}.
+In contrast, we propose to combine signals from individual time intervals using higher criticism, which is reputed to be effective in detecting rare and individually weak effects \citep{donoho2015special}.